Ada-C7/recursion-tracing/README.md

 # Recursion Problems

 ## Definitions
 Define the following:

-- Recursion
+- Recursion: Recursion is when you have a method that calls itself.
+All recursive methods can be written iteratively.
-- Recursive Case
+- Recursive Case: The initial case where there isn't a known number.
-- Base Case
+- Base Case: When you finally get to the point where you can input a known number and "work backwards" to get the answer to a recursive problem.
-- Activation Chain/Stack
+- Activation Chain/Stack: The process in which recursion occurs
 - Activation Record/Call
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: When a problem can't be solved/will keep going on recursion forever.
-- Tail Recursion
+- Tail Recursion: The last chain of the recursion.

 ## Tracing through a recursive method